Jonathan Crowe

 Jonathan George Crowe (born 1979) is an Australian legal philosopher.
-He is Head of School and Dean of the School of Law and Justice at the University of Southern Queensland.
-Crowe is recognised internationally for his work on legal philosophy, ethics and public law.
-He is a proponent of natural law theory in jurisprudence and ethics.
+He is Research Professor of Law and Justice at the University of Southern Queensland.
+Crowe is recognised internationally for his work on the natural law tradition in legal, moral and political philosophy.
 He is known in Australia for his advocacy on behalf of survivors of sexual violence.

 Career

-Crowe commenced his academic career at the University of Queensland, before taking up a full professorship at Bond University and later the deanship at the University of Southern Queensland.
+Crowe commenced his academic career at the University of Queensland, before taking up a full professorship at Bond University and later becoming Dean of Law and Justice at the University of Southern Queensland.
 He has held visiting positions at the University of Texas at Austin and Georgetown University.
 He holds a PhD in law and philosophy from the University of Queensland.

 Crowe is an Honorary Life Member of the Australasian Society of Legal Philosophy, having served as its president from 2014 to 2018 (succeeding Jeffrey Goldsworthy).
-He is also a former President of the Australian Dispute Resolution Research Network.
-He co-edits the Journal of Legal Philosophy with Raff Donelson and Hillary Nye.
+He co-edits the Journal of Legal Philosophy.

 Scholarship

-Crowe is best known internationally for his writings on legal philosophy and ethics, particularly his interpretation of the natural law tradition.
-He has also produced significant bodies of work on constitutional law, rape and sexual assault law, international humanitarian law and dispute resolution.
+Crowe is best known internationally for his writings on legal philosophy, particularly his contributions to natural law theory.
+He advocates a dynamic understanding of natural law that emphasises its connections with social norms.
+In addition to his philosophical work, he has also published research on various fields of public law, including constitutional law and rape law.